 Biology

-Year 7, Year 8 and Year 9 | core subject
+Year 7, Year 8 and Year 9 | Core Subject

 From Year 7, Biology, along with the other sciences is taught as a separate subject to all pupils.

-In Year 9 preparation for IGCSE begins and pupils will begin learning elements of that IGCSE course.
+In Year 9, preparation for IGCSE, begins and pupils will begin learning elements of that IGCSE course.

-Year 10 and 11, IGCSE | option subject
+Year 10 and 11, IGCSE | Option Subject

-For IGCSE although Biology is an option subject, all pupils are strongly encouraged to continue their study of at least two of the three sciences.
+For IGCSE, although Biology is an option subject, all pupils are strongly encouraged to continue their study of at least two of the three sciences.

-Biology IGCSE develops an appreciation for the significance of biological facts, concepts and principles alongside the skills needed for their application in an ever-changing world.
+The Biology IGCSE develops an appreciation for the significance of biological facts, concepts and principles alongside the skills needed for their application in an ever-changing world.
 Pupils develop excellent dexterity skills through accurate experimental readings.
-Analysing data allows pupils to draw apposite conclusions which they can compare to the theories studied.
+Analysing data allows pupils to draw apposite conclusions that they can compare to the theories studied.
 A strong understanding of the benefits and drawbacks of the latest scientific and technological developments is also nurtured with a critical eye to how these will influence social, environmental and economic issues.

 GCSE REQUIREMENTS